mirajkhandaker/covid-vaccine-registration/README.md

    This command will run React in build mode.
 10. To access the application open your browser and visit this url http://127.0.0.1:8000 or the port show in your terminal after running the laravel application.

-11. Please update your .env file **APP_URL** with the port number show when you run the Laravel application.
-This URL will use by react application as base URL.
-If this url does not set properly than React/Frontend not going to work properly.
+11. Please update your `.env` file `APP_URL` with the URL shown when you run the Laravel application.
+This URL will be used by the React application as the base URL.
+If this URL is not set properly, then the React frontend will not work properly.
 12. Sending the email for every day at 9:00 PM run this command
     ```
     php artisan schedule:work